grahamzemel/WebHeckScanner/README.md

 [Anew](https://github.com/tomnomnom/anew): File I/O modification through terminal.
 [Gauplus](https://github.com/bp0lr/gauplus): 'Get All Urls Plus', outdated but still has useful properties.
 [Gau](https://github.com/lc/gau): 'Get All Urls', similar to Subdomainer but I like this tool better.
-[Httpx](https://github.com/projectdiscovery/httpx): Runs a bunch of probes for vulnerabilities, commonly used in combonation with most of these tools.
+[Httpx](https://github.com/projectdiscovery/httpx): Runs a bunch of probes for vulnerabilities, commonly used in combination with most of these tools.
 [PV](https://github.com/a-j-wood/pv): 'Pipe Viewer', used by some of these tools to print the status of a current scan/process.
 [WayBackUrls](https://github.com/tomnomnom/waybackurls): Neat tool that integrates the waybackmachine as a means of fetching old and possibly useful files that may contain credentials or source code.